 • Hook up your Nest Thermostat.

-You also can change preset Nest temperatures on the app.
-From the home screen, select Thermostat before selecting Settings.
+The app also allows you to change the Nest's preset temperatures.
+From the home screen, find your Thermostat before selecting Settings.
 Once there, press Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
 Choose the appropriate setting to change the temperature for that preset.

-• Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+• Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
 When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
-When choosing this option, it will show a preset schedule before letting you customize it.
-Once setup is complete, that’s the schedule it will use.
+If you select this feature, it will show a preset schedule before letting you customize it.
+After you've made all your choices, that’s the schedule it uses.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-Once you pick the day, tap Add and select the preset you want.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+Your update won't be applied until you select Done.

 10. Setting a Temperature Range on a Nest Thermostat

-Nest thermostats are compatible with most HVAC systems.
-Google, Nest's manufacturer, has an online compatibility checker that shares questions concerning your location and current setup to see which Nest model works with your system.
+Nest thermostats can be integrated with most HVAC systems.
+The maker of Nest, Google, offers a compatibility tool that presents a few questions related to your location and existing setup to see which Nest model would be compatible with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Huntsville.
+If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Huntsville.
 An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, you can actually turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Don't forget, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Remember, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: